hzhoup/know/AI/AI-For-Beginners.md

 ### The Definition of Intelligence and the Turing Test

 We cannot properly define Intelligence.
 When speaking about AGI we need to have some way to tell if we have created a truly intelligent system.
-Alan
+Alan Turing proposed a way called a Turing Test,